salsita/gitflow/docs/git-flow.rst

 Options
 -------------

-  -h, --help       Show help message and exit.
+  -h, --help       Show help message and exit

 Subcommands
 -------------

-    :version:      Show the version of gitflow.
+    :version:      Show the version of gitflow
-    :status:       Show some status.
+    :status:       Show some status

-    :init:         Initialize a repository for gitflow.
+    :init:         Initialize a repository for gitflow
-    :feature:      Manage your feature branches.
+    :feature:      Manage your feature branches
-    :release:      Manage your release branches.
+    :release:      Manage your release branches
-    :hotfix:       Manage your hotfix branches.
+    :hotfix:       Manage your hotfix branches
-    :support:      Manage your support branches.
+    :support:      Manage your support branches

 .. include:: _manpage-footer.rst